larslorch/dibs/docs/README.md

 ```bash
 sphinx-apidoc -f  -o "source/" "../dibs/" "../dibs/inference/dibs.py" "../dibs/utils"
 ```
-This excludes all files after `"../dibs/"` from the documentation
+This excludes all files after `"../dibs/"` from the documentation.
+In the final version of the documentation online, the `.rst` files have been modified and polished starting from the above default.

 After that, build the HTML
 ```bash